Nuada Airgetlám: Description

 Having lost his arm, Nuada was no longer eligible for kingship because of the Tuatha Dé tradition that their king must be physically perfect, and he was replaced as king by Bres, a half-Fomorian prince renowned for his beauty and intellect.
 The Fomorians were mythological enemies of the people of Ireland, often equated with the mythological "opposing force" such as the Greek Titans to the Olympians, and during Bres's reign they imposed great tribute on the Tuatha Dé, who became disgruntled with their new king's oppressive rule and lack of hospitality.
 By this time Nuada had his lost arm replaced by a working silver one by the physician Dian Cecht and the wright Creidhne (and later with a new arm of flesh and blood by Dian Cecht's son Miach).
 Bres was removed from the kingship, having ruled for seven years, and Nuada was restored.
 He ruled for twenty more years.

 Bres, aided by the Fomorian Balor of the Evil Eye, attempted to retake the kingship by force, and war and continued oppression followed.
 When the youthful and vigorous Lugh joined Nuada's court, the king realised the multi-talented youth could lead the Tuatha Dé against the Fomorians, and stood down in his favour.
 The second Battle of Mag Tuired followed.
 Nuada was killed and beheaded in battle by Balor, but Lugh avenged him by killing Balor and led the Tuatha Dé to victory.

 Nuada's great sword was one of the Four Treasures of the Tuatha Dé Danann, brought from one of their four great cities.
 In The Fate of the Children of Tuireann Nuada is described as having a one-eyed door-keeper, whose eye is replaced by the brother healers Miach and Oirmiach with that of a cat.

 Relationships

 Nuada may be the same figure as Nechtan and Elcmar, who are described as the husbands of Boann.
-His father is named in the genealogies as Echtach son of Etarlam.
 In the medieval texts, Nuada is described as having two brothers, Dian Cécht and Goibniu.
 Ethadon is named as one of Nuada's sons and Gaible his grandson.
 Gaible stole a bundle of sticks from the Dagda's daughter (named as Ainge), and where he hurled them, a fair wood grew.
 In The Book of Invasions, Nuada is given a son named Caicher and a grandson Uillend.